 Mother Earth’s Heart Beat

-Indigenous Spirituality teaches us that the drum and the human heart share a similiar purpose – which is to provide life through its beat.
+Indigenous Spirituality teaches us that the drum and the human heart share a similar purpose – which is to provide life through its beat.
 It is a common teaching of the Mi’kmaq people that the drum represents the heart beat of Mother Earth.
 Both represent humanity, nature, love and respect for all living things.

 Education is Key